Oleg Sokolov: Arrest for murder and sentence

 On 9 November 2019, Sokolov was detained on suspicion of the murder of Anastasia Yeshchenko, his 24-year-old lover, his graduate student at St. Petersburg State University and his co-author of scholarly works.
 There is an ongoing investigation by the Investigative Committee of Russia.
 On 11 November, Sokolov was charged with wilful murder (article 105 of the Criminal Code) and was arrested for two months until 8 January 2020 with the detention in the Kresty Prison.
 On 13 November, his defense lawyer said that Sokolov had given full testimony on the case (he had previously refused to do so, referring to the 51st article of the Constitution of the Russian Federation).

 According to the investigation, Sokolov was found in the Moyka River in Saint Petersburg with a backpack containing the woman's arms and a weapon.
 Local media claims he was drunk and fell into the river as he tried to dispose of the body parts.
 Police found more body parts in his home, but the package with the victim's torso was not retrieved from the river until 11 November.
-He has admitted guilt and is willing to cooperate in the investigation.
-According to Sokolov's defense lawyer, his client filed a confession, but the defense team does not intend to exclude the version of self-incrimination.
+He has admitted guilt and was willing to cooperate in the investigation.
+According to Sokolov's defense lawyer, his client filed a confession, but the defense team did not intend to exclude the version of self-incrimination.
 In addition, his lawyer noted that Sokolov was assigned a psychiatric examination.
 As Sokolov himself stated during a meeting of the Oktyabrsky District Court of St. Petersburg, the crime was committed on the basis of a personal conflict, because, according to him, Yeshchenko had “recently a terrible reaction to my children” and “she started to freak at their mention” and then they both “lost control” during a quarrel and then “she attacked me with a knife”.
-At the same time, according to the local media, the young woman was killed in her sleep by a shot in the head.
-Then three more shots followed, also in the head.
+During the trial, a video recording made by Sokolov on the day of the murder was published, which recorded a quarrel with Anastasia, who, under great stress, ran out into the cold without outerwear.